 QR codes have become very popular in print advertising because they can provide a direct link between the physical and virtual worlds.
 They can also significantly increase the conversion rate because they can deep link into very specific areas of your web presence that is most appropriate to that user.

 A QR code (abbreviated from Quick Response Code) is a trademark for a type of Matrix barcode that was invented by a subsidiary of Toyota back in 1994 to track vehicles during the manufacturing process.
-With the proliferation of Smartphones, the use of QR codes has expanded to air transport ticketing, to allow for easy navigation to URLs, vCards for addresses or so many other uses.
+With the proliferation of Smartphones, the use of QR codes has expanded to air transport ticketing, to allow for easy navigation to URLs, vCards for addresses and so many other uses.

-During a recent client meeting we discussed the design of a mobile-response site design.
+During a recent client meeting we discussed the design of a mobile-responsive site design.
 We were able to distill the entire site design into four key terms: User, Task, Device, and Location.
 We decided that understanding and producing a detailed matrix based on these terms would lead us to a model of the entire information architecture.

 When you present a QR code on a print brochure you can safely assume that you have some awareness of each of these key parameters.